sdbo3b/earthquake-finder/README.md

 # About The App

-The app allows you to easily query earthquake event data across regions.
+A web app that allows you to query earthquake events across regions.

 ## Install Dependencies Using Node.js Npm